thesavant42/retrorecon/docs/site2zip_spec.md

-# Site2Zip Feature Plan
+# Site2Zip Feature Plan (Deprecated)

-This document describes the design for a new **Site2Zip** tool.
-The tool crawls a URL with a headless browser, collects all assets, generates a sitemap and packages everything in a ZIP for download.
-It combines screenshot capture, network logging and optional webpack source extraction.
+**Note:** This document is retained for historical reference.
+The feature has been rebranded as **HTTPolaroid**.
+See `docs/httpolaroid_spec.md` for the up-to-date specification.
+The text below reflects the original Site2Zip design.

 ## Goals
 - Allow users to input a URL and retrieve a ZIP archive containing: